-2.0 INTRODUCING THE TECHNOLOGICAL UNIVERSITY OF THE SHANNON (TUS)
+1.0 INTRODUCING THE TECHNOLOGICAL UNIVERSITY OF THE SHANNON (TUS)

-Midlands Midwest (TUS) is one of eleven state universities in Ireland.
+Midwest (TUS) is one of twelve state universities in Ireland.
 TUS is an independent autonomous Designated Awarding Body (DAB), with powers to make awards from Level 6 to Level 10 of the National Framework of Qualifications.
 TUS was designated a Technological University on October 1st, 2021, based on the merger of two well established and prestigious Institutes of Technology.
-As a new Technological University, TUS has significant scale with circa 15,000 students and circa 1,800 staff, located in its vibrant campuses in Athlone, Limerick, Thurles, Clonmel and Ennis, as depicted in Figure 2.1.
+As a new Technological University, TUS has both a regional and national impact with circa 15,000 students and 1,800 staff, located in its campuses in Athlone, Limerick, Thurles, Clonmel and Ennis, as depicted in Figure 1.1.
 TUS is defined by its geographical reach and regional composition, bordering almost half of Ireland's 26 counties.
-Thus, TUS has the potential to transform the availability and accessibility of university education in the regions it serves and provides leading student-centred higher education that is research-informed, regionally relevant and accessible to all.
-ATHLONE Supported by the EU commission, TUS leads the Regional University Network - European University (RUN-EU) in creating one of several new European he Technological University of the Shannon:

-Universities capable of transcending languages, borders, and disciplines and enabling the consortium to have enhanced influence and impact at regional, national and international levels.
+Thus, TUS has the potential to transform the availability and accessibility of university education in the regions it serves and provides leading studentcentred higher education that is research-informed, regionally relevant and accessible to all.
+ATHLONE Supported by the EU commission, TUS leads the Regional University Network - European University (RUN-EU) in creating one of several new European Universities capable of transcending languages, ENNIS borders, and disciplines and enabling the consortium to have enhanced influence and impact at regional, national and international levels.
 We are particularly proud that TUS is the first Irish HEI to lead, and hold the Presidency, of a European University, thereby enabling deeper and sustained impact for the benefit of all our stakeholders.